AxC1271/ClockCrossing/01 - MultiFlopSynch/README.md

 ## Verilog Implementation (Behavioral)

-Here's the HDL implementation of the double flop synchronizer using Verilog:
+Here's the HDL implementation of a double flop synchronizer using Verilog:

 ```Verilog
 `timescale 1ns / 1ps